 - Creating a culture of care by upskilling a broad community of support for students, faculty, and staff.

 - Fostering connectedness throughout the student life cycle through interpersonal relationship skills, activities, and other community opportunities.

 - Increasing access to mental health supports like peer-to-peer support, counseling, evidence-based programs and apps, and more.

-Glenn Albright, Professor at Baruch College and Director of Simulation Research and Development at Kognito, shared what Baruch is proactively doing to support mental health:
+Glenn Albright, Professor at Baruch College and Co-Founder of Kognito, shared what Baruch is proactively doing to support mental health: